leyhline/Lagrange/_posts/2018-03-04-watermark-removal-and-integrated-super-resolution-on-anime-pictures.md

 Since even Mr. Berg were able to do this (as seen above) a computer should be easily capable, too.
 Okay, he couldn't do it *rapidly* but that are minor details.

-Therefore we just need a lot of data pairs of images with watermarks and their corresponding clean versions.
+Therefore, we just need a lot of data pairs of images with watermarks and their corresponding clean versions.
 I already scraped whole [Danbooru](https://danbooru.donmai.us/) (don't go here either if you're currently at work), a large database of 3 million anime pictures with corresponding tags describing the content.
 There's also a downloadable mirror from [Gwern](https://www.gwern.net/Danbooru2017) he prepared independently.
 This is most kind of him since it took me a whole month downloading all this stuff while putting burden on the server.
 Now I just need to place some watermarks on these pictures, match them accordingly and throw them at my supercomputer.
 Then I'll also incorporate a popular model for super-resolution and I'm done.
 According to hearsay it's also favorable to train one model at multiple tasks jointly because bidirectional transfer of learning happens.

 ## Challenges

 Unfortunately there are some problems at the supercomputer part.
 Since I lost my primary source of computational power I have to resort to some hacker tricks and get distributed learning to work.
 This is not trivial since the optimization algorithms normally aren't suited for this.
 I'll write a more technical post about this in the future.
 It will be just like that one time in *To Aru Kagaku no Railgun* where this peculiar scientist woman connects the brains of thousands of people to do a few calculations.
-Additionally she receives super powers.
+Additionally, she receives super powers.

 <figure>
     <img src="{{ site.baseurl }}/assets/{{ page.slug }}/kiyama_harumi.jpg" alt="Kiyama Harumi">